PolyPasswordHasher/PolyPasswordHasher-C/README.md

 In order to keep things simple, we are going to produce a vault with some accounts, store it, reload it and unlock it.

-In order to explain some of the features of libpolypasshash we will add both, threshold and thresholdless accounts.
+In order to explain some of the features of libpolypasswordhasher we will add both, threshold and thresholdless accounts.
 The  library supports thresholdless accounts, which are, in essence, user accounts that cannot unlock the store (imagine normal users vs super users).